sgoeschl/freemarker-cli/README.md

 ## 6.6 Transforming Excel Documents

 Another day my project management asked me to create a CSV configuration file based on an Excel documents - as usual manual copying was not an option due to required data cleanup and data transformation.
-So I thought about Apache POI which support XLS and XLSX documents - integration of Apache POI was a breeze but the resulting code was not particulary useful example.
+So I thought about Apache POI which support XLS and XLSX documents - integration of Apache POI was a breeze but the resulting code was not particularly useful example.
 So a more generic transformation was provided to show the transformation of Excel documents ...

 ```text
 > ./bin/freemarker-cli -t templates/excel/html/transform.ftl site/sample/excel/test.xls